scottmuc/vagrant-postgresql/README.md

 ## Troubleshooting

-This vagrant box takes ports 5432 and 8080 so if you have processes listening on those ports then things might not work.
+This vagrant box takes port 5432 so if you have processes listening on those ports then things might not work.